 To access PensionPro Fetch, navigate to Power Tools > Fetch.
 Fetch will open in a new browser tab.

-Working with Fetch Queries
+Getting Started with Fetch Queries

-Open a New Query
+Create a New Query

 To start from scratch with a blank query:

-- Click Save.
+- Select Save.

-Open a Previously Saved Query
+Open a Saved Query

-- Click on a query to open it.
+- Select a query to open it.

 Fetch will retrieve the query and apply any existing column selections, filters, and sorting that were present when the query was last saved.